million-views/praas/doc/notes.md

     - internal dependencies next
     - separate the two groups with a single blank line
   - avoid class components
-  - use hooks but also don't go crazy in converting into a hook
+  - use hooks but also don't go crazy in converting everything into a hook
   - write tests based on use cases and test for functionality instead of visual appearances
   - `components`, `hooks` and `lib` folders are special.
 Stuff gets in here